-Cristina Henríquez is the author of The Book of Unknown Americans, forthcoming in June 2014, The World In Half and Come Together, Fall Apart: A Novella and Stories, which was a New York Times Editors’ Choice selection.
+Cristina Henríquez is the author of The Book of Unknown Americans, forthcoming in June 2014, The World In Half, and Come Together, Fall Apart: A Novella and Stories, which was a New York Times Editors’ Choice selection.

 She was featured in Virginia Quarterly Review as one of “Fiction’s New Luminaries,” has been a guest on National Public Radio, and is a recipient of the Alfredo Cisneros Del Moral Foundation Award, a grant started by Sandra Cisneros in honor of her father.